sdlzhd/hexo-deployer-cos/README.md

 ## Options

-You must configure in _config.yml as follows:
+You can configure in _config.yml as follows:

 ```yaml
 deploy: